 The following overview is intended to give a concise summary of the ideas behind the protocol, for an audience already familiar with block chain-based cryptocurrencies such as Bitcoin.
 It is imprecise in some aspects and is not part of the normative protocol specification.
+This overview applies to both Sprout and Sapling, differences in the cryptographic constructions used notwithstanding.

 Value in Zcash is either transparent or shielded.
 Transfers of transparent value work essentially as in Bitcoin and have the same privacy properties.
-Shielded value is carried by notes, which specify an amount and a paying key.
+Shielded value is carried by notes1, which specify an amount and a paying key.
 The paying key is part of a payment address, which is a destination to which notes can be sent.
 As in Bitcoin, this is associated with a private key that can be used to spend notes sent to the address; in Zcash this is called a spending key.